-This article appeared in the August 2020 issue of Resource Recycling.
+This article originally appeared in the Winter 2021 issue of E-Scrap News.
 Subscribe today for access to all print content.

 Over the last two decades, large solar arrays have become an increasingly common sight in landscapes across North America and around the world.

 While solar equipment can stay in circulation for over 30 years, end-of-life management of this material has become a larger talking point, and one organization has predicted that more than